leortizm/mastering_git/readme.md

-## Hello, Git !
+## Welcome to Git !

-I'm adding this from
+This is coming from dev-luis

-feature-branch
+I'm adding this from feature-branch